Travis d'Arnaud Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.40 team ERA ranks 19th among all MLB pitching staffs.
+- The Mets' 4.56 team ERA ranks 22nd among all league pitching staffs.

-- Mets pitchers combine to give up 140 total home runs at a clip of 1.2 per game (to rank 18th in baseball).
+- Mets pitchers combine to rank 22nd in baseball in home runs surrendered (147 total, 1.3 per game).

+- Quintana (0-3 with a 3.42 ERA and 16 strikeouts in 23 2/3 innings pitched) makes the start for the Mets, his fifth of the season.

-- The righty last appeared on Saturday against the Baltimore Orioles, when he tossed 4 2/3 innings, allowing five earned runs while giving up nine hits.
+- His most recent appearance came on Sunday against the Baltimore Orioles, when the lefty threw six innings, surrendering two earned runs while allowing six hits.

-- The 28-year-old has amassed an ERA of 5.45, with 7.2 strikeouts per nine innings, in 16 games this season.
-Opposing hitters have a .292 batting average against him.
+- The 34-year-old has an ERA of 3.42, with 6.1 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .273 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.